BrandenSoropia/blobogotchi/README.md

 A web virtual pet game using Phaser 3.

+End Goal:
+Standard pet care of feeding, cleaning and showing affection, however, word spreads that you are great with pets, that everyone dumps theirs on you!
+It's now your job to take care of all of the unexpected visitors for the week (some amount of in game time).
+Can you handle these cute critters and make it through the week?

 # Setup

 1. Make sure you have [node](https://nodejs.org/en/) installed.
 I recommend using [nvm](https://github.com/nvm-sh/nvm) to make managing node versions painless!